rgreenblatt/multi_hop/write_up.md

 Opus 4.5 and Gemini 3 Pro both reliably (128/128) answer this question correctly (at t=1.0) and with some prompting tricks Opus 4 and Sonnet 4 also answer this question correctly all of the time.[^repeat]
 He also operationalized a harder test: whether LLMs can answer "What is the name of the element with an atomic number equal to the sum of the age at which Euler died and the number of faces on a cube?".
 I find that with filler tokens, Gemini 3 Pro can answer this question 80% of the time (without filler tokens, but still with 20-shot prompting it gets it right 20% of the time).[^temp]
+Opus 4 and Opus 4.5 always get this question wrong at t=1.0 (0/128).

+See [my earlier post about filler tokens and repeats](https://www.lesswrong.com/posts/NYzYJ2WoB74E6uj9L/recent-llms-can-use-filler-tokens-or-problem-repeats-to) for discussion of the effects of filler tokens and repeats (and the prompting setup I use).

 [^temp]: The original market asked about the response at t=0.
 However, if Gemini is evaluated using my prompt at t=0, I find that the model consistently reasons which invalidates the measurement.
 I do find that at t=0.3 (and resampling until the model no longer reasons) the model gets it right 8/8 times.